 - Systems where water is stagnant and/or recirculated.

-- Rust, sludge or scale in the water system that provides nutrients the bacteria needs to multiply.
+- Rust, sludge or scale in the water system that provides nutrients for bacteria to multiply.

 - Water droplets, mist or spray that are dispersed into the air by systems such as whirlpool baths and showerheads.

-Vacant properties, such as student accommodation, can be a breeding ground for Legionella bacteria if water is left to stagnate.
-Many such properties have been left empty due to the coronavirus pandemic’s impact, increasing the need for greater Legionella awareness and management.
+Vacant properties, such as student accommodation, can be a breeding ground for legionella bacteria if water is left to stagnate.

 - Local authorities.